 Be sure to look at competing brands to see what logos communicate effectively to your target audience, and which ones are missing the mark.
 Analyzing competitors' logos can not only help you gain strategic insights, but can help you differentiate yourself from the pack.

 For example, if all your competitors stick to monochromatic wordmark logos, try designing a logo with color or unique typography to help your brand stand out.

 14. Stay as timeless as possible

 A classic never goes out of style.
 While design trends come and go, it can be tempting to follow the latest fad.
 Using short timed design trends is a pitfall you want to avoid.

-Since your logo is the heart of your brand identity and will appear across all your branding touchstones, it is worth putting in the time and energy, right off the bat.
+Since your logo is the heart of your brand identity and will appear across all your branding touchstones (social medial, email marketing, business card and other places), it's worth putting in the time and energy, right off the bat.
 This way you can be sure your logo will stand the test of time and look good 5, or even 10 years down the road.

 That said, you want people to create positive and meaningful associations with your brand, and a good logo is just the way to do so.
-Some of the most notable and memorable logos like McDonald's, Coca-Cola and Apple are simple, direct and clearly represent the brand.
-If you stay true to your brand values and design a logo that effectively communicates who you are, the easier it will be for people to recall your logo and think of your brand.
+Some of the most notable and memorable logos like McDonald's, Coca-Cola, IBM, Visa and Apple are simple, direct and clearly represent the brand.
+If you stay true to your brand values, hold on to the concept of personalization, and design a logo that effectively communicates who you are, the easier it will be for people to recall your logo and think of your brand.